push-protocol/push-incentives-backend/README.md

 # epns-incentives-backend
-Backend repository for the incentives.epns.io dapp.
+Backend repository for the [incentives.epns.io](incentives.epns.io) dApp.

 Steps for installation:

 - Install `docker` and `docker-compose`

-- Insall Node, preferably v12+
+- Install Node, preferably v12+

 - Run the following commands in your shell: